 If you prefer a different activity…

-- Book a flamenco lesson, plunge into its complexities, and leave the premises with a sprinkling of flamenco fairy dust on your shoulders.
+- Book a flamenco class, plunge into its complexities, and leave the premises with a sprinkling of flamenco fairy dust on your shoulders.

 - Indulge yourself with an original experience and be treated like a VIP.

-Seville doesn’t have a major international airport, but it’s very close to Málaga’s Costa del Sol International Airport (AGP), and it’s 2.5 hours by fast express trains from Madrid’s Barajas International Airport (MAD).
-If you’re coming from other parts of Spain, Seville is well served by the high-speed train (AVE).
+Seville’s international airport is not particularly big in terms of size and flights per day, but it’s very close to Málaga’s Costa del Sol International Airport (AGP).
+It’s also 2.5 hours away by fast express train from Madrid’s Barajas International Airport (MAD).

 Either way, Seville is an easy destination to get to.